 Rhodesia, old and new, at the Greater Britain Exhibition 1899

 It is difficult today to appreciate just how brave and hardy were the early pioneers who opened up the wilderness which became Rhodesia.
-There was nothing at all to be had other than that which could be brought by waggon through literally hundreds of miles of virgin bush.
-The waggons and their drivers had to cross land having no roads of any description and the rivers to be crossed had no bridges.
+There was nothing at all to be had other than that which could be brought by wagon through literally hundreds of miles of virgin bush.
+The wagons and their drivers had to cross land having no roads of any description and the rivers to be crossed had no bridges.
 There were no towns and everything that a man might want had to be built from scratch.

 1. unknown 2.
 P Sneddon 3.
 AC Evans 4.
-Andrew Fleming 5.
+Fleming 5.
 Sir Frederick Frankland 6.
 A Molineux 7.
 Douglas Hawksley 8.
 T Tompkins

 9. blurred 10.
 Dr. Hans Sauer 11.
 PBS Wrey 12. unknown 13.
 Marquand 14. unknown 15.
 Fred.
 Crewe 16.
 Maj.
 Walter Howard

 (click on the picture and then again for a closer view of the members)